LukasDvorak/sitecore-config-builder/README.md

 # Sitecore Config Builder

-This small console application allows you to build Sitecore configuration as you can see it on /sitecore/admin/showconfig.aspx withour Sitecore instance.
+This small console application allows you to build Sitecore configuration as you can see it on **/sitecore/admin/showconfig.aspx** without running Sitecore instance.
 It could be handy when you cannot access showconfig.aspx page, for example on CD server.

+## Technical details

+This version is based on **.NET Framework 4.8** and uses **Sitecore.Kernel** library version **10.1 Update-1**.

 ## How to use it